 6. Valuables and large amounts of money should not be brought to school without prior permission.
 The Form Tutor should be given such money to keep safely.

-a) caps, radios, walkmans, ipods, psp’s, mobile phones, headsets, are strictly forbidden and will be confiscated.
+a) caps, mobile phones, headphones, are strictly forbidden and will be confiscated.

 b) all buying, swopping and selling between pupils at school is forbidden.